 This policy can also be applicable to the effects of off-campus misconduct that effectively deprive someone of access to Spring Hill College's educational program.
-The recipient may also extend jurisdiction to off-campus and/or to online conduct when the Title IX Coordinator determines that the conduct affects a substantial Spring Hill College interest.
+The College may also extend jurisdiction to off-campus locations and/or to online conduct when the Title IX Coordinator determines that the conduct affects a substantial interest of the College.

-Regardless of where the conduct occurred, the Recipient will address notice/complaints to determine whether the conduct occurred in the context of its employment or educational program or activity and/or has continuing effects on campus or in an off-campus sponsored program or activity.
-A substantial Spring Hill College interest includes:
+Regardless of where the conduct occurred, the College will address notice/complaints to determine whether the conduct occurred in the context of its employment or educational program or activity and/or has continuing effects on campus or in an off-campus sponsored program or activity.